jasonliang-dev/jasonliang-dev.github.io/src/coroutines.md

 end
 ```

-This is a state machine.
-Or at least the crude beginning of a state machine.
+That's a state machine.
+Or at least the crude beginnings of a state machine.
+Notice that the `move` case is concerned with `shoot_timer` and `shoot_angle`,
+despite the act of moving this object having nothing to do with the shooting.
+The same goes for `target_x` and `target_y` in the `shoot2` case.
+The
-`target_x`, `target_y`, `shoot_angle`, and `shoot_timer` needs to be
+variables `target_x`, `target_y`, `shoot_angle`, and `shoot_timer` are
 stored across frame boundaries.
-Notice that the `move` case is concerned with
-`shoot_timer` and `shoot_angle`, even though the act of moving this object has
-nothing to do with shooting.
-Same goes for `target_x` and `target_y` in the
-`shoot2` case.
-There are ways around this, such as writing finite state
+There are ways around these problems, such as
-machines that handles transitions between states, a la Gang of Four.
-But let's
+writing finite state machines that handle transitions between states, and/or
-try rewriting this in the top to bottom, step by step style that coroutines allows:
+using the State pattern à la Gang of Four, but let's try rewriting this in the
+step-by-step style that coroutines allow:

 ```lua
 function Block:co_update(dt)